DongTran2003/SQL_Project_Job_Analysi/README.md

 - **SQL**: SQL is the most demanded skill for Data Analyst roles in the United States, appearing in 50% of job postings.
 - **Programming Languages**: Python and R are crucial programming skills, reflecting their importance in data manipulation and statistical analysis.
 - **Visualization Tools**: Tableau is highly valued for data visualization, appearing in a significant number of job postings.
+- **Excel**: Excel remains a fundamental skill, highlighting its continued relevance in data analysis tasks.
 **3. Optimal Skills for Data Analysts**

 - **High-Paying Skills**: Skills such as Spark ($116,324), Hadoop ($114,686), and Snowflake ($112,329) offer the highest salaries in the top 20 skills, indicating a premium for expertise in these areas.